Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 If after reading all that you’ve decided you don’t want to go the DIY route, there is the option of just buying some agility equipment.

-Now that you know the different obstacles you can make, it’s time to put together an indoor obstacle course for your dog.
-Find an area that has enough space for each obstacle you want to set up.
+Now that you know the different agility obstacles you can make, it’s time to put together an indoor obstacle course for your dog.

-Then start with one obstacle and once your dog gets comfortable, add the next.
 Continue this way until you have added all the obstacles that you want for your obstacle course.

-Remember to take it slow and follow your dog’s cues.
 The point of an obstacle course is to challenge your dog mentally and physically.
-Not to push them to do something that scares them.

 Once they complete each obstacle, give your dog some positive reinforcement in the form of a treat or verbal praise.